-K-12 Initiatives: The Medical and Health Specialties Program at Maury High School
+K-12 Initiatives: Medical and Health Specialties Program at Maury High School

 During the mid-'80s, Norfolk Public Schools (NPS) and EVMS recognized that women and minorities were underrepresented in the medical and health-science professions.
-In a special collaboration, the NPS/EVMS Magnet School for the Science and Health Professions was formed in 1986 to initiate early preparation for high school students, particularly minorities and females, for careers in the health professions through innovative biomedical curriculum and mentoring.
+In a special collaboration, the NPS/EVMS Magnet School for the Science and Health Professions (now the Medical and Health Specialties Program at Maury High School) was formed in 1986 to initiate early preparation for high school students, particularly minorities and females, for careers in the health professions through innovative biomedical curriculum and mentoring.

 Mentoring and Support